shantatei/web-subspace/laravel-subspace-post/README.md

 # Post Service

-Post Service in a Microservices Architecture
+Post Service in a Microservices Architecture <br />
-Server is running on port 8002
+Server is running on port 8002 <br />
 Server Address : http://165.22.251.113/post

 # Features